Guriahati: Infrastructure

 According to the District Census Handbook 2011, Koch Bihar, Guriahati covered an area of 5.1 km2.
-Among the civic amenities, it had 42 km roads with open drains, the protected water supply involved overhead tank, tap water from untreated sources.
-It had 5,400 electric connections, 702 road lighting points.
+Among the civic amenities, it had 42 km roads with open drains, the protected water supply involved overhead tank, and tap water from untreated sources.
+It had 5,400 electricity connections and 702 road lighting points.
 Among the medical facilities it had 1 dispensary/ health centre, 9 medicine shops.
 Among the educational facilities it had 18 primary schools, 3 middle schools, 2 secondary schools, 1 senior secondary school, the nearest general degree college at Cooch Behar 1 km away.
 Three important commodities it produced were jute, handloom and bidis.
 It had the branch of 1 nationalised bank.